-Sausage and Potato Casserole is a comforting meal the whole family will enjoy.
+Low Calorie Sausage and Potato Casserole is a comforting meal everyone will enjoy.
 A sausage gravy over potato slices, add this filling meal to your weeknight dinner rotation.
-Don’t count on having any leftovers because this casserole recipe goes fast and everyone will be back for seconds.

 Jump to: